GailCodes/AX-WiFi-fix/README.md

 # AX-WiFi-fix
-A script to disable AX wifi using bash
+A script to disable AX wifi using bash.

+Make sure to run with sudo.